 At Walvis Bay Turn right and head up the coast to Swakopmund, a cute German colonial town, which is worth strolling around in the afternoon.
 Check out the pier, seafront and museum before grabbing a local beer or gin at Zonder Naam and ending the perfect Namibia road trip day.

-Swakopmund Stay / Desert Breeze Lodge, Swakopmund
+Swakopmund Stay – Desert Breeze Lodge, Swakopmund

-Travel / 4 hour, 30-minute drive with extra time for stopping
+Travel – 4-hour, 30-minute drive with extra time for stopping

-DAY 4 / EXPLORING THE ATLANTIC COAST AROUND SWAKOPMUND
+DAY 4 / WALVIS BAY & SWAKOPMUND

 The first part of the tour is kayaking with seals at Pelican Point.
 As soon as you arrive in their 4×4 you’ll notice the large colony of cape fur seals mulling around the lighthouse.
 Shortly after leaving the shore in your kayak you’ll be met by friendly seals playing all around you, eating your oar and trying to get into the boat.
 It’s a wet, wild, and fun experience.